olebole/irafdoc/doc/ctioslit.setairmass.rst

   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
-  SETAIRMASS will calculate the effective airmass of an astronomical image, as described below under <tt>"ALGORITHMS"</tt>.
+  SETAIRMASS will calculate the effective airmass of an astronomical image, as described below under <span style="font-family: monospace;">"ALGORITHMS"</span>.
 The task requires the instantaneous zenith distance at the beginning, middle and end of the exposure.
 These are calculated using the right ascension, declination, and equinox as well as the sidereal time, exposure time, UT date, and observatory from the image header.